muse-research-lab/cloud-traces-comparison/README.md

-# Time Series Comparison for Google's trace dataset (2019)
+# Time Series Comparison for Google's 2019 Trace Dataset

 This repository contains a collection of tools that allows to collect, manipulate and finally compare time series provided by Google's trace dataset (2019).